 As you might imagine, there are some stories.

 One year, a woman with Parkinson’s came.
 She hadn’t been outside the nursing home she was in for seven years and paid an ambulance $200 to bring her.
 She was decked out for the occasion and had such a wonderful time that she cried when it was time to leave.
-Another year, a man came who had recently lost his wife came.
-When dinner was over, he put her apron on and helped Scott do the dishes.
+Another year, a man came who had recently lost his wife.
+When dinner was over, he put his apron on and helped Scott do the dishes.
 Then there was the woman who showed up for leftovers because she lived in a car and was too embarrassed by her situation to come in for the meal.
 She was so touched by the occasion that she sang a moving rendition of Amazing Grace.
 Finally, there was the year both of Scott’s parents showed up.
 His mother was dying of cancer and wanted them all to be together.
 She sat on the couch with Scott’s father, and the two of them held hands like they were an old married couple.

 If you show up for Thanksgiving, the one thing you will always be asked to do is to take the time to write on a scrap of paper what you are thankful for.
 Scott said, “That changes the outlook, from whatever reason they’re coming to the dinner to a positive outlook because you start concentrating on what you’re thankful for.”